The cognitive instrument fired.

 The compound occupied a container approximately the size of a fist.
 It was applied by spray, dispersed at close range across every surface that had been within the field of active ability use.

-Gepetto watched him work and said nothing for a moment.
+Gepetto watched him work without speaking for a moment.

 Then: "You left the base."